Holy Cross dispute: Beginning

 In December 2000, Protestant taxi driver Trevor Kell was shot dead in Ardoyne.
 The IRA were suspected of involvement as forensic evidence linked the gun with an IRA shooting in 1997.
 This would make it the first sectarian killing for almost two years.
 The next day, loyalists retaliated by shooting dead Catholic man Gary Moore as he was renovating a house in Newtownabbey.
 Later, the IRA was blamed for the "punishment shooting" of two men, one of whom is believed to have been questioned over Kell's death.

 The protesters claimed their homes were being regularly attacked by Catholics and that they were being denied access to facilities in the Catholic area, such as shops and playgrounds.
-However, Catholics claimed that their homes were regularly being attacked also.
+Catholics claimed that their homes were also regularly attacked.
 The Protestant population of Glenbryn had dropped significantly since the ceasefires and some Protestants believed they were being driven out.
 Other protesters alleged that IRA members were using the children's journey to-and-from school to gather intelligence.
 Anne Bill, a community worker who was centrally involved in the protest, said "Protestants felt they weren't getting a fair deal under the Good Friday Agreement.
 People in Glenbryn kept telling the Government about attacks on their houses and how vulnerable they felt but we weren't being listened to.
 That is why people protested on the Ardoyne Road, the focus wasn't so much the school itself [...]
 The community in Glenbryn is in decline and it is fearful of Ardoyne.
 That does encourage a siege mentality".

 Tension built and youths from both communities raised more and more flags along Ardoyne Road.
 On 19 June, a fight broke out between men putting up loyalist paramilitary flags and the occupants of a passing car.
 Loyalists allege that the car from republican Ardoyne estate rammed the ladder and knocked the two men off.
 How the episode started remains disputed.
 In the summer of 2001, the RUC received intelligence that UDA members were planning to "exploit community tensions" to kill Irish nationalists, Catholics and/or police officers.